Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial metrics reveals several notable trends in the company’s leverage and equity position over the examined periods.
+The analysis of the quarterly financial data reveals notable trends in the company's debt and equity structure over the observed periods.

 - Total Debt (Including Operating Lease Liability)